lindig/lipsum/README.md

-### Lipsum - A Literate Programming Tool
+### Lipsum - Literate Programming Simplified

 Lipsum is a command-line utility for literate programming.
 It stands in the tradition of [Noweb](http://www.cs.tufts.edu/~nr/noweb/), a popular and flexible literate programming system by Norman Ramsey.
-The idea of literate programming is to keep documentation for programmers and program code in one file and to arrange it in a way that helps understanding it.
+The idea of literate programming is to keep documentation for programmers and program code in one file and to arrange it in a way that helps understanding it best.
 To actually compile or run the code it needs to be extracted from the literate program and Lipsum is a tool to do this.